London City Airport: Docklands Light Railway

 London City Airport is served by London City Airport DLR station, which is an elevated station adjoining the terminal building.
-The station is on a branch of the Docklands Light Railway, which links the airport to Canary Wharf and the City of London as well as to Stratford International and Woolwich Arsenal stations with interchanges to London Underground, London Overground, Elizabeth line, Abellio Greater Anglia, c2c, Thameslink and Southeastern High Speed train services.
+The station is on a branch of the Docklands Light Railway, which links the airport to Canary Wharf and the City of London as well as to Stratford International and Woolwich Arsenal stations with interchanges to London Underground, London Overground, Elizabeth line, Greater Anglia, c2c, Thameslink and Southeastern High Speed train services.

 Elizabeth line

 Until 2006, Silvertown railway station on the North London line served the airport, but it was closed during the construction of Crossrail.
 The Elizabeth line, which opened in May 2022, passes around 300 m to the south of the airport, but does not stop there.
 Proposals were put forward that a new station should be opened on the Elizabeth line to serve the airport, but a London City Airport station was not included in TfL's Crossrail plans.